KathyaTapia/KathyaTapia.github.io/README.md

 2017-2020 Econometrics I. BSc in Economics.

-2016-2017 Money, banking and financial markets.
+2016-2017 Money, Banking and Financial Markets.
 BSc in Economics.

 _______

 ## Presentations ##

-"Estimating Inter-generational Returns to Medical Care: New Evidence from At-Risk Newborn”, Virtual Economics of Poverty and Public Policy Seminar (VEPPS), 4th November 2024.
+"Estimating Inter-generational Returns to Medical Care: New Evidence from At-Risk Newborn”.
+Virtual Economics of Poverty and Public Policy Seminar (VEPPS), 4th November 2024.

-“The Effects of Limiting Pricing in the Private Health Insurance Market: The Chilean Case”, Successfully Navigating Your PhD: A Mentoring Workshop for 3rd+ Year Women & Non-Binary PhD Students in Health Economics & Health Policy, 29th September 2023.
+“The Effects of Limiting Pricing in the Private Health Insurance Market: The Chilean Case”.
+Successfully Navigating Your PhD: A Mentoring Workshop for 3rd+ Year Women & Non-Binary PhD Students in Health Economics & Health Policy, 29th September 2023.
 _______

 ## Contact ##